 The Applicant requests 10 points for locating a project within 1⁄4 to 1⁄2 mile of a future Level 2 station, the Piney Branch Road Purple Line Station within the CRT zone.
 Points for this incentive are granted based on proximity to existing or master-planned transit stops based on the transit service level and zone.
-Staff recommends 10 points for this category.
+The Planning Board approves 10 points for this category.